 Kanban and workflow get along quite well with Agile if it is implemented correctly.
 After all, Kanban thrives on visibility, sprint-like workflow and efficient backlog management.
 However, in order to ensure the shift to Agile is beneficial, proper governance must be at play.
 Governance ensures quality of output doesn’t get sacrificed for speed or efficiency sake, and that the increase in moving parts that sometimes accompanies Agile doesn’t devolve into frustration or lost momentum.

 Part of ensuring a smooth workflow lies in the development of processes.
 From a Kanban and workflow standpoint, Agile Portfolio Management does not need to put enormous amounts of process in place.
 However, the processes that are there must ensure that effective governance is accomplished without constraining agility.
-In order to balance this, an organization should rely on automation to scale the processes and apply governance measures.
+In order to balance this, an organisation should rely on automation to scale the processes and apply governance measures.
 The more a PMO can automate, the easier it will be to maintain efficiency.
 Automation allows you to create rules around funding, capacity, backlog and other key functions that reduces planning time and ensures accuracy.
 Having the right tools to help you manage this will make a big difference.
 Workflow models and Portfolio-level Kanban ensure workflows are succinct and streamlined.

 Dashboards & Reports

 Reporting is another key areas to implement Agile to ensure visibility and transparency for all stakeholders and team members involved.
-By centralizing information into a single source of truth, teams are able to see information and status in real time, while sharing information without spending needless time gathering data for reporting.
+By centralising information into a single source of truth, teams are able to see information and status in real time, while sharing information without spending needless time gathering data for reporting.
 Reporting with real-time dashboards allows a PM to track milestones, progress, capacity and resources at any time and make decisions in time to realize the benefits of those changes.

 Reporting is not just for in-flight projects or status updates.
 Reporting after projects are completed builds a historic profile that can inform future decision-making and increase forecast accuracy moving forward – another critical element of an Agile PMO.
-For example, a PM can utilize after-action reporting to find areas of risk and then work to mitigate those risks on future deliverables.
+For example, a PM can utilise after-action reporting to find areas of risk and then work to mitigate those risks on future deliverables.
 Reporting and real-time dashboards also allow PM practitioners to share progress with leadership quickly and concisely.
 It also enables you to have influence on the upper-level decision-making that directly impacts their work and builds credibility and trust.
 Data-rich reporting facilitated by Agile PM tools empowers PMs and leadership to make decisions that align with business goals.

 The backlog ensures there are always company-forward, actionable projects ready to go with minimal time spent fretting about capacity, vetting and delivery.
 How?
 Because that work was completed when compiling the backlog.
 With this in mind, it is important to continue reviewing and revising the backlog so it doesn’t lose its purpose.
 Fortunately, this will be a much easier task with a PM tool and good governance.
 Keep a log of all requests and intake while understanding constraints and focusing effort on the areas that make the biggest impact without neglecting the work that needs to get done.